umango101/dos-mitigation/README.md

 ]
 ```

 Each attack/mitigation pair listed will be treated as a single parameter value to test in combination with the rest, as described above.
+The `attack_mitigation_pair` parameter also supports an optional third value, to specify an alternate attack to be launched when the mitigation is deployed.
+If only two values are provided, the initial attack value will be used for both mitigated and unmitigated attacks.

 ## Common Files